Course Outline

 - Addressing scaling challenges with single-node PostgreSQL

-- Overview of the Citus extension: its purpose, architecture, and key components for government use
+- Overview of the Citus extension: its purpose, architecture, and key components

 2. Cluster Architecture and Setup

-- Table types: distributed, replicated, and local tables in a government context
+- Table types: distributed, replicated, and local tables

-- Cluster discovery and node management strategies for government systems
+- Cluster discovery and node management practices

 3. Data Distribution and Sharding Strategies

-- Sharding methods: comparing hash and append sharding for government data
+- Sharding methods: hash versus append

 4. Distributed Query Execution and Optimization